Lead Teachers

 Ro has led on-going private UNtraining groups since 1995.
 They train and mentor UNtraining teachers, and continue to develop the curriculum.
 Ro has made presentations and led workshops at numerous schools and organizations in the San Francisco Bay Area, including JFK University, Institute for Transpersonal Psychology, Berkeley Shambhala Center, San Joaquin Delta College, Berkeley Psychotherapy Institute, and Spirit Rock Meditation Center.
 Ro is also a musician, artist and poet.
 See more at https://www.roberthortontheboot.com.

 Gregory Mengel, PhD, is an educator and group facilitator working at the confluence of the social, spiritual, and ecological crises of our time.
 For over a decade, Gregory has been helping individuals and groups connect to their own inherent potential for healing and transformation.
 In addition to serving as senior teacher with the UNtraining, Gregory is cofounder of Beyond Separation and co-creator of men’s program called Masculinity After Patriarchy.
 Besides leading classes and workshops, Gregory occasionally writes on whiteness and racial equity.
 Gregory has written for The Good Men Project and The Body is Not an Apology.
 He also blogs occasionally on Medium and Cosmology of Whiteness.
 Jessie Murphy joined the UNtraining in 2008 out of a desire to examine and actively disrupt her own biases and complicity in white supremacy.
 Her professional life has centered around the public health impacts of racism and other systems of oppression.
 She currently works for an LGBTQ+ community health organization where she oversees clinical compliance and quality management for their behavioral and sexual health services.
 Jessie is a teacher for Phase 1 of UNtraining White Liberal Racism.
-Anna Ostow (she/they) is an educator and somatic coach who is passionate about bringing people together in service of healing, connection, joy and social change.
-She works in the Center for Religious Life at Smith College facilitating anti-racist learning for white faculty and staff and mindfulness programming for the whole community.
-Anna has trained in somatics at the Strozzi Institute and has a private practice as a somatic coach.
-She particularly enjoys supporting caregivers, educators and healers as they connect to their bodies and aliveness, deepen their own healing, and strengthen their work in the world.
-At home you can find Anna cavorting outside or making the perfect playlist for the moment.
-She has been a participant in the UNtraining since 2016 and a teacher with the UNtraining since 2018, first in the Bay Area and now as a Lead Teacher in Western Massachusetts, where she lives.
-Kathleen Rice initially joined The UNtraining in 2000, hoping to find the magic trick that she could use to get other white people to end racism and white supremacy.
-That’s not what she got.
-Instead, she found something more multidimensional, sustainable, effective, challenging, and fulfilling.
-She found support for deeply feeling the pain of injustice, and how it has harmed her and others, as well as a community of support, committed to leading ourselves and others to heal from racism and the White conditioning that keeps it going.
-So instead of fueling her already developed skills of self righteousness, guilt, shame and judgment, the UNtraining supports her to access love, intensity, anger, compassion, courage, playfulness and joy in this work.
-Kathleen also serves as a consultant, facilitator, coach and trainer on issues of equity, diversity, inclusion, and justice as an Associate with the Luna Jiménez Institute for Social Transformation.
-She wholeheartedly enjoys leading Phases 1 and 2 of the UNtraining.

 Teaching Assistants & Teachers-in-Training Honora Russell started with the UNtraining in 2015.
 Investigation into how to responsibly raise her two White children in a predominantly White town brought her to the realization that she needed to work on herself first.
 Honora loves meeting and knowing people.
 She grieves that for so long she believed the social conditioning that taught her that there were whole “groups of people” that she should not develop relationships with, or even come in contact with.
 She continues to practice identifying the makeup of her learned “barriers”, and figuring out how to break (or sneak) through.
 Honora is committed to developing the ability to love all parts of herself and others.
 She feels deeply, cries easily, and loves to dance and make art.
 She is a pediatric occupational therapist specializing in Ayres Sensory Integration, and has a history of building wheelchairs.
 She lives in Sebastopol, CA with her husband, kids, guinea pigs, dog, and chickens.